Skip to content

 sudo systemctl stop seal-elasticsearch

-Create a new, empty database, into which you can import our backup.
+Create a new, empty database, into which you can import your backup.

 1. In and editor, open the Elasticsearch configuration file: